Bruno-Siewerdt/Blog/README.md

 ## A simple blog project, using Angular.js

-To run, open the directory in the cmd and run `node app.js` command.
+To run, open the directory in the cmd and run `npm start` command.